cschell/who-is-alyx/Readme.md

     - `<left/right>_controller_ul_button_<pressed/touched>`: controller button state as received from OpenVR ([doc](https://github.com/ValveSoftware/openvr/wiki/IVRSystem::GetControllerState)); each bit represents a button; this is redundant information, since its information is already decoded to the other columns.
 However, we leave it for verification purposes.

 If you are working with tracking data, you might appreciate our ["Motion Learning Toolbox"](https://github.com/cschell/Motion-Learning-Toolbox), a Python library that provides our methods to clean and preprocess tracking data.

+The data have been recorded using Steam OpenVR, so the axes represent the following directions: X: right; Y: up; Z: Forward.
+If you want to align the data with another dataset that has been recorded with Unity, you have to transform the system from right- to left handed by flipping the sign of all columns ending on `*_z` and `*_w`.

 ### Eye Tracking Data